AbhilashaLodha/Speech2Text/README.md

 - Building Model from scratch
 - Model Training
 - Predictions on Validation dataset
-- Prections on Test data
+- Predictions on Test data

 The created model is saved in "model" directory by the name of "speech2text.hdf5".
 The accuracies achieved on training the model for 30 epochs are: